Back to Insights

 Common Questions

-RAND's research shows 80%+ of AI projects fail across three categories: 34% are abandoned before completion, 28% complete but fail to deliver expected business value, and 18% deliver some value but can't justify their cost.
-Only 20% achieve or exceed business objectives while justifying investment.
-This isn't just technical failure—it's business value failure.
+RAND research finds that, by some estimates, more than 80% of AI projects fail across several categories: some are abandoned before completion, some complete but fail to deliver expected business value, and some deliver value but can't justify their cost.
+Only a minority achieve or exceed business objectives while justifying investment.
+This isn't just technical failure — it's business value failure.
 The technology often works, but organizations fail to create conditions for business success.

-Research shows leadership decisions determine outcomes more than technical capability.
-Leaders fail by: approving projects without clear success metrics (73%), underinvesting in data governance and foundations, treating AI as IT projects rather than business transformation (61%), and losing executive sponsorship mid-project (56%).
-The technology typically works—organizations fail to create leadership conditions for success through proper governance, sustained sponsorship, and organizational investment.
+In our experience, leadership decisions determine outcomes more than technical capability.
+Leaders fail by approving projects without clear success metrics, underinvesting in data governance and foundations, treating AI as IT projects rather than business transformation, and losing executive sponsorship mid-project.
+The technology typically works — organizations fail to create leadership conditions for success through proper governance, sustained sponsorship, and organizational investment.

-Industry failure rates reflect sector-specific challenges.
-Financial services (82%): regulatory complexity, bias concerns, explainability requirements.
-Healthcare (79%): clinical validation, privacy regulations, physician adoption resistance.
-Manufacturing (76%): legacy system integration, IoT data quality.
-Retail (74%): rapid change cycles, thin margins.
-Professional services (69%): knowledge work automation complexity.
-All industries share common leadership/organizational issues—sector challenges compound universal problems.
+Industry failure patterns reflect sector-specific challenges.
+Financial services: regulatory complexity, bias concerns, explainability requirements.
+Healthcare: clinical validation, privacy regulations, physician adoption resistance.
+Manufacturing: legacy system integration, IoT data quality.
+Retail: rapid change cycles, thin margins.
+Professional services: knowledge work automation complexity.
+All industries share common leadership and organizational issues — sector challenges compound universal problems.

-Average failed project costs $3.7M direct spending (large enterprises: $7M+), but broader impact includes: opportunity costs (resources that could have solved real problems), damaged credibility between IT and business (making future innovation harder), competitive disadvantage (rivals with better AI governance capture market share), and organizational fatigue (repeated failures create cynicism and resistance to change).
+Beyond the direct spending — typically millions of dollars, more for large enterprises — the broader impact includes opportunity costs (resources that could have solved real problems), damaged credibility between IT and business (making future innovation harder), competitive disadvantage (rivals with better AI governance capture market share), and organizational fatigue (repeated failures create cynicism and resistance to change).
 A Malaysian manufacturer lost $40M in operational efficiency while pursuing failed AI.

 References